 Interpretation of the behavior of the geomagnetic field during the deposition of the cored sediment to derive a magnetostratigraphy that is solely based on the data is restricted to sediment deeper than ~385 mbsf because of substantial deformation of sediment in the overlying chaotic unit.
-Based solely on inclination data and because of XCB recovery and rifling of the declination data, negative inclination values suggest reversed polarity and ages older than 780 k.y.
+Based solely on inclination data and because of XCB recovery and rifling of the declination data, negative inclination values tentatively suggest reversed polarity and ages older than 780 k.y.
 This calculation agrees with biostratigraphic ages for the site.

 Generally, physical properties data obtained from the cored material show consistent changes depending on the lithology recovered (Figs. F19, F20).
-Magnetic susceptibility data show high values in the volcaniclastic material and relatively low values (mostly $<400 \times 10^{-5}$ IU) in the hemipelagic sediment.
+Magnetic susceptibility data show high values in volcaniclastic material and relatively low values (mostly <400 × 10-5 SI) in hemipelagic sediment.
 P-wave velocity increases with depth.
 Above 80 mbsf, P-wave velocities are consistent with expected velocities for hemipelagic sediment undergoing normal compaction.
 Below 80 mbsf, P-wave velocity increases at a lower rate.
 The highest P-wave velocities are measured in the volcaniclastic sediment (typically ~1750 m/s) and the lowest in the hemipelagic sediment.
-The proportion of volcaniclastic sand is much lower at Site U1400, resulting in lower mean P-wave velocity.
 Discrete measurements of P-wave velocity also indicate a downhole velocity increase in the hemipelagic mud.
-Again, the volcaniclastic material shows much higher velocities (1700-1840 m/s) than the hemipelagic mud (1650- 1750 m/s).
-Porosity observed in the hemipelagic samples ranges between 51.5% and 73%, showing a weak decrease in porosity with depth.
+Again, the volcaniclastic material shows much higher velocities (1700-1840 m/s) than the hemipelagic mud (1650-1750 m/s).
+Porosity in the hemipelagic samples ranges between 51.5% and 73%, showing a weak decrease with increasing depth.
 Porosity in the volcaniclastic sand ranges between 36% and 51%.
-As mentioned before, the porosity of loose sand may be underestimated by as much as 20% because of draining pore water during coring, splitting, and sampling.
 Observed bulk density in the hemipelagic sediment ranges between 1.5 and 1.82 g/cm, displaying a very weak positive correlation with depth.
 Sandy samples have bulk densities as high as 2.18 g/cm, quite distinct from the density of the hemipelagic samples.
-As in all previous sites, porosity and bulk density display a clear negative correlation.
-Grain density in the hemipelagic sediment varies between 2.64 and 2.77 g/cm.
+Grain density in the hemipelagic sediment varies between 2.53 and 2.77 g/cm.
 Grain density in the volcaniclastic material varies between 2.74 and 2.87 g/cm.
-Downhole temperature was measured using the APCT-3 at the bottom of Cores 5H, 8H, and 12H in Hole U1400C (48, 76, and 103 mbsf, respectively).
-Temperatures of $6.94^\circ \pm 0.03^\circ$ C, $8.45^\circ \pm 0.03^\circ$ C, and $9.68^\circ \pm 0.09^\circ$ C were obtained, respectively.
-The temperature of ocean water at the seafloor is 4.26°C. A best-fit linear relationship between depth and the four temperature measurements gives a temperature gradient of $52.9^{\circ} \pm 1.6^{\circ}$ C/km for this site.
-Using the average thermal conductivity of $1.050 \pm 0.075$ W/(m·K) obtained from our cores, the implied heat flow, if conductive, is $55.5 \pm 4.3$ mW/m.
-This estimate should not need a correction for bathymetry.
-However, the correction for sedimentation rate may be appreciable owing to the high sedimentation rates.
+Shear strength measurements showed a significant variability about a trend of shear stress increasing with depth.
+Sediment expansion observed during core cutting on the catwalk (Holes U1400B and U1400C)

+suggests that decompression reduces the undrained shear strength ( $S_u$ ) of the sediment substantially after retrieval.
+Downhole temperature was measured using the APCT-3 at 48, 76, and 103 mbsf in Hole U1400C.
+The temperature gradient is 52.9° ± 1.6°C/km.
+Using the measured thermal conductivity of 1.050 W/(m·K), with standard on the mean of 0.006 W/(m·K), the implied conductive heat flow is 56 ± 4 mW/m.
+Bathymetry at this site decreases the near surface heat flow by 2%, and sedimentation lowers the near surface heat flow by as much as 4% (Manga et al., 2012).
 There is no evidence for fluid flow affecting temperature.